 COMPONENT I, WORK QUEUE: WQs provide the means to submit tasks to the device and are marked yellow in Figure 2.3.
 A Work Queue (WQ) is accessible through so-called portals, light blue in Figure 2.3, which are mapped memory regions to which a descriptor is written, facilitating task submission.
 A descriptor is 64 bytes in size and may contain one specific task (task descriptor) or the location of a task array in memory (batch descriptor).
 Through these portals, the submitted descriptor reaches a queue.
 There are two possible queue types with different submission methods and use cases.
 The Shared Work Queue (SWQ) is intended to provide synchronized access to multiple processes.
-The method used to achieve this guarantee may result in higher submission cost [7, Sec.
-3.3.1], compared to the Dedicated Work Queue (DWQ) to which a descriptor is submitted via a regular write [7, Sec.
+The method used to achieve this guarantee may result in higher submission cost [8, Sec.
+3.3.1], compared to the Dedicated Work Queue (DWQ) to which a descriptor is submitted via a regular write [8, Sec.
 3.3.2].
 COMPONENT II, ENGINE: An Engine is the processing-block that connects to memory and performs the described task.
 To handle the different descriptors, each Engine has two internal execution paths.
-Processing a task descriptor is straightforward, as all information required to complete the operation is contained within [7, Sec.
+One for a task and the other for a batch descriptor.
+Processing a task descriptor is straightforward, as all information required to complete the operation is contained within [8, Sec.
 3.2].
-For a batch, the DSA reads the batch descriptor, then fetches all task descriptors from memory and processes them [7, Sec.
+For a batch, the DSA reads the batch descriptor, then fetches all task descriptors from memory and processes them [8, Sec.
 3.8].
-An Engine can coordinate with the operating system in case it encounters a page fault, waiting on its resolution, if configured to do so, while otherwise, an error will be generated in this scenario [7, Sec.
+An Engine can coordinate with the operating system in case it encounters a page fault, waiting on its resolution, if configured to do so, while otherwise, an error will be generated in this scenario [8, Sec.
 2.2, Block on Fault].

 COMPONENT III, GROUPS: Groups tie Engines and Work Queues together, indicated by the dotted blue line around the components of Group 0 in Figure 2.3.
-Consequently, tasks from one WQ may be processed by one of multiple Engines and vice-versa, depending on the configuration.
-This flexibility is achieved through the Group Arbiter, represented by the orange block in Figure 2.3, which connects Engines and s according to the user-defined configuration.
+This means, that tasks from one WQ may be processed from multiple Engines and vice-versa, depending on the configuration.
+This flexibility is achieved through the Group Arbiter, represented by the orange block in Figure 2.3, which connects the two components according to the user-defined configuration.